rackerlabs/technical-blog/content/blog/2020/2020-07-23-introducing-oracle-apex/index.md

 the browser, through a web server and then finally to the database.
 APEX executes all processing, data manipulation, and business logic in the database.
 This architecture guarantees zero-latency data access, top performance, and scalability.

-The following diagram highlights the process flow when a user requests or submits a page in Oracle APEX.
+When a user submits a page from APEX, the process flows from the page through Oracle REST Data Services (ORDS) to APEX and back again, as shown in the following image.

 {{<image src="Picture2.png" title="" alt="">}}